abdullahkamran/fx-deals/README.md

 A demo application made in Spring Boot and Angular

 ## Build
-Do a Maven clean install.
-This will also run api unit tests, frontend unit tests, and frontend e2e tests.
+To deploy ui app and build api, do a Maven clean install.
+This will build also run api unit tests, frontend unit tests, and frontend e2e tests.

+Frontend can also be deployed separately using `npm run deploy` in `src/fx-ui`.

 ### Spring Boot API
 - Maven used for project structure